 The primary tool is the mouse.
 When you move the mouse pointer across the sequence, the mass and position of the residue pointed at will be shown in the toolbar.
-If you turn on the small 'Peptide highlight information' in the sequence window toolbar information in the sequence window toolbar, you can follow the most important information of the highlighted peptide on-the-fly.
+If you turn on the small 'Peptide highlight information' in the sequence window toolbar , you can follow the most important information of the highlighted peptide on-the-fly.
 Pressing the 'M' button cycles the mass displayed between M and M+H+.
-The bottom
+The bottom right has a copy-to-clipboard button.
+The dialog is closed either by the top right cross or by clicking the toolbar button again.